-- end of potlife ٠
+- end of potlife

 - breaks in spraying that exceed the potlife

 - overnight shutdown

 - before servicing the fluid manifold assembly, hose or gun.

-Solvent purges the component B (catalyst, right) side of the mix manifold and the inner tube of the integrator.
+In the first stage fluid manifold (2KS), solvent purges the component B (catalyst, right) side of the mix manifold and the inner tube of the integrator.
 Air purges the component A (resin, left) side and the outer tube of the integrator.
+This air/solvent chop purges the hose connecting the 2KS static mixer to the 3KS fluid manifold.